-I had committed to doing a blog post for Cast Iron Content, and I have really been enjoying the challenge of using my creative energy towards generating web and marketing content as part of my freelance venture.
+I had committed to doing a blog post for Waypoint Writing, and I have really been enjoying the challenge of using my creative energy towards generating web and marketing content as part of my freelance venture.
 The phrase “market yourself” came to me fairly quickly.
 The additional rules developed as I brainstormed on how to make this blog post most applicable to the company’s mission statement and marketing effort.
 I was especially struck by the repetitiveness of the words I used.

 For example, the first “R” paragraph started with the words remembering, recommending and reasoning.
 When I stepped back I realized how similar these words were and that there is a slew of “r” words that aren’t verbs and don’t end with -ing, for goodness sakes!

 Starting with these similarities, I made an effort to start with different parts of speech and to be more aware of my word choice.
 Extending to four, five and six sentences only gave me the opportunity for more exploration.
 Because I enjoy challenges, I even took it a step further and made sure that most of the first words in each paragraph covered all vowels.

 Have you noticed whether this particular writing exercise influences your other writing projects?

 Absolutely.
 I notice more variety in my structure and style.
 This exercise also enables me to take pressure off myself and just write, which is often when my strongest writing occurs.

 The exercise also gives me the ability to use my creative eye to create a solid product.
 As a small business owner as well as being the spouse of a business owner, I have firsthand everyday knowledge of how challenging it is to manage all aspects of a business.
 We all have our strength and weaknesses.
 I am thrilled to find new and unique ways to assist business owners in marketing their own unique product or service.